symphonyoss/App-Integrations-Universal/README.md

 #### How to send messages into Symphony using the universal webhook

+The Universal Webhook Integration can accept MessageMLv2 or legacy MessageMLv1.

 It deals with messages in the `xml`, `x-www-form-urlencode`, and `form-data` formats.

 To send messages using messageMLv2 you can use the following technique: